sg16-unicode/sg16-meetings/README.md

     surrogate code points.
   - Corentin responded that the previous wording was not clear how such code points were to be handled.
-  - Hubert pointed out a category error in the proposed wording change for the `codecvt` facets; "code point" is used where "code unit" would be more appropriate.
+  - Hubert pointed out that, in the proposed wording for the `codecvt` facets, the first bullet describes the artifacts produced by an encoding where as the second bullet names an encoding.
-  - Hubert further explained that the first bullet describes the artifacts produced by an encoding where as the second bullet names an encoding; both bullets should be written such that they can be easily read as specifying encodings.
+  - Hubert stated that both bullets should be written such that they can be easily read as specifying encodings.
   - Jens suggested retaining UCS-2 teminology by adding a definition of it that specifies it as a restricted form of UTF-16.
   - Zach expressed a preference for the currently proposed wording with the category error